Melayu Kingdom: Demise

-In 1275, Kertanegara, of the Singhasari Kingdom, took advantage of Srivijaya's decline and sent a military expedition to establish Javanese control of Melayu.
-Mahesa Anabrang (or Kebo/Lembu Anabrang) was a general of Singhasari, who conquered Srivijaya and Melayu in 1288.
-Embassies were sent to China in 1299 and 1301.

-This event was likely recorded in a semi-legendary account of the Minangkabau legend.
-It was mentioned that the Javanese force was defeated in a buffalo fight.
-It was approximately at this point that the natives call themselves MinangKabau (victorious buffalo).

-Almost a century after taking over the role of Palembang as the centre of an empire, Jambi and Srivijaya experienced a decline in influence.
-This was caused by a change of policy by the Song dynasty to no longer accept ambassadors from Srivijaya, and Jambi's inability to cope with the changing scenario.
+Almost a century after taking over the role of Palembang as the centre of an empire, Jambi experienced a decline in influence.
+This was caused by a change of policy in 1178 by the Song dynasty to no longer accept ambassadors from Sanfotsi, and Jambi's inability to cope with the changing scenario.
 Instead of Jambi controlling the trade through a tributary system, traders were allowed to trade directly.

+In 1275, Kertanegara, of the Singhasari Kingdom, took advantage of Melayu's decline and sent a military expedition to establish Javanese control over Melayu's realm in Sumatra.
+Mahesa Anabrang (or Kebo/Lembu Anabrang) was a general of Singhasari, who conquered Palembang and Jambi (Malayu) in 1288.
+However, embassies by Malayu were still being sent to China in 1299 and 1301.

-According to George Coedes, by the beginning of the fourteenth century, Melayu "remained the only Sumatran state of some political importance and it had become the refuge of Indian culture in opposition to the sultanates of the north that were already Islamized or in the process of becoming so".
+According to George Coedes, by the beginning of the 14th century, Melayu "remained the only Sumatran state of some political importance and it had become the refuge of the Buddhist Dharmic Indian culture in opposition to the sultanates of the north that were already Islamised or in the process of becoming so".

+The History of Ming in 1371 mentions three kings that divided the ancient territory of Srivijaya, whose center was then Jambi and according to their titles were heir to Malayu.
+There were still sending embassies in 1374 and 1375.
+One king who reigned in the Jambi region in 1376 received the title 'King of San-fo-ch'i' from China, even though the Javanese (Majapahit) had conquered this region.
+According to the chronicle, the Javanese became very angry as their supposed vassal displayed a tendency towards independence and so they made a punitive expedition to Palembang.
+The chronicle continues: "[San-fo-ch'i] became gradually poorer and no tribute was brought from this country any more."